 USE A WHETSTONE FIRST

 The sharpening stone is probably as old as the blade.
 It is a tool used for sharpening and shaping knives since the dark ages and even before that.
 Ceramic and diamond stones are excellent for the job, but it is better that you start on a whetstone if you are a beginner.

 The diamond and ceramic stones are really rough, and they remove more material from the blade.
 They are used by craftsmen with plenty of experience.
-Those people have a steady hand and know every angle needed for sharpening hunting knife.
+Those people have a steady hand and know every angle needed for sharpening your quality hunting knife.

 Compared to the other types, whetstone gives you plenty of room for error, making it great for beginners.
 Just remember one thing: don’t use a power-driven grinding wheel for the sharpening of your outdoor knife!
-It works well with standard kitchen knives, but it will burn the temper off the blade you need the most.
+It works well with standard kitchen and chef knives, but it will burn the temper off the blade you need the most.
 There are also ways to sharpen your survival knives without a stone which you can read in our other article.

 PREPARATION IS KEY